gopinathsjsu/team-project-ikigai/Documentation/Javeed.md

 ### 2. What do I plan to do before the next weekly Scrum meeting?

 Explore frontend technologies for implementation and decide the tech stack required for the project UI implementation.

+### 3. What tasks blockers did I have?

+No blockers.